Hey all!

 And when tragedy strikes, the community answers.

 Brenda Pandos and Kristie Cook.
-Please click on
+Please click on the pic if you'd like to donate. |

 Not only that but Kristie Cook, author of the best-selling Soul Saver's series, started a gofundme campaign .
 Money collected will help pay for Brenda's healthcare expenses.